euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 	* If you do not have a suitable application, you can create a new application in Xamarin Studio and integrate the SDK into that.

 ### Add App to the Workspace ONE UEM Console
 Upload your internal app to the Workspace ONE UEM Console to register it with the system.
 This step enables UEM Console to identify the app and to add functionality to it.
-The **AirWatch MAM Guide** details how to upload an internal app.
+The **Workspace ONE UEM MAM Guide** details how to upload an internal app.

 1. In Xamarin, export the app as a signed IPA.
 2. Log into the Workspace ONE UEM Console as an administrator.